bdague324/Training-model/README.md

 " copy at the right place the index.html file.
 ~/AWS_Tutorials/MNIST$ sudo mv index.html /var/www/html/

+"Commands to know: for deleteting a directory : rm -rf /nom-repertoire

 ```

-Here below the figure repsenting the webserver opened:
+Here below the figure representing the Apache webserver (reached using the following adress http://34.229.180.22/) opened and installed:

 ![Légende](Apache_webserver.PNG)